-Singapore is a place that I have visited many times and it always manages to impress me.
+No matter how many times you visit, Singapore always manages to impress.
 When one of my friends decided to have her 30th birthday party there, I was of course obliged to make the trip!
 No matter how many times I visit this city-state, I always seem to be able to find new things to do.
 On this particular visit, I had the chance to see some superheroes and supertrees in Singapore.

 Superheroes and Supertrees in Singapore – Superheroes?